-The film will feature segments on Gaines and Sharon Hall, the Kankakee couple who accepted the challenge of restoring the Bradley House to Wright’s standards after years with no upkeep, a fire and decades as a popular eatery.
-The film includes re-enactments of how life was lived in the house when it was new.
+Enthusiasts across the globe can catch a glimpse of Wright’s handiwork in An American Home, a documentary on the Bradley House.
+The film features segments on Gaines and Sharon Hall, the Kankakee couple who accepted the challenge of restoring the Bradley House to Wright’s standards after a fire and decades as a popular eatery.
+This 60-minute documentary includes re-enactments of how life was lived in the house when it was new.

-Laughing camaraderie and great meals shared at the farm’s purpose-built, 100-foot cedar table spark a “growth of community through local food,” according to their mission.
+Laughter, camaraderie and great meals shared at the farm’s purpose-built, 100-foot cedar table spark a “growth of community through local food,” according to their mission.
 That’s something Locavore has sought from the beginning, part of its owners’ search for “the simplicity and joy of seeing the sunrise and set, gathering with friends face-to-face (over) real food from the earth and wine that gladdens human hearts.”

 These dinners, scheduled monthly between June and September, will let Wright fans savor a delicious, locally sourced meal and Locavore Farm’s unique, homey ambience.
 Where else would the summer dusk be set aglow by suspended canning jars full of glimmering lightning bugs?

 Complementing the full schedule of Frank Lloyd Wright fun, Kankakee County offers endless recreation options to keep visitors entertained throughout their time in the area.
 Plan to stay for a few days; there’s plenty of fun to be had.